zowe/docs-site/docs/user-guide/apf-authorize-load-library.md

-# APF authorize load libraries
+# Perform APF authorization of load libraries

 Learn how to perform APF authorization of Zowe load libraries that require access to make privileged calls.

+**Required role: Security administrator**

 Zowe contains load modules that require access to make privileged z/OS security manager calls.
-These are held in two load libraries which must be APF authorized.
-The command `zwe init apfauth` will read the PDS names for the load libraries from `zowe.yaml` and perform the APF authority commands.
+These load modules are held in two load libraries which must be APF authorized.
+The command `zwe init apfauth` reads the PDS names for the load libraries from `zowe.yaml` and performs the APF authority commands.

+- **zowe.setup.dataset.authLoadLib**
-- `zowe.setup.dataset.authLoadLib` specifies the user custom load library, containing the `ZWELNCH`, `ZWESIS01` and `ZWESAUX` load modules.
+ Specifies the user custom load library, containing the `ZWELNCH`, `ZWESIS01` and `ZWESAUX` load modules.
 These are the Zowe launcher, the ZIS cross memory server and the auxiliary server.
+- **zowe.setup.dataset.authPluginLib**
-- `zowe.setup.dataset.authPluginLib` which references the load library for ZIS plugins.
+ References the load library for ZIS plugins.

-Here is an example of running `zwe init apfauth`:
+The following command presents an example of running `zwe init apfauth`:

+**Example:**
 ```
 #>zwe init apfauth -c ./zowe.yaml
 -------------------------------------------------------------------------------